 “Let me express a sincere thank you for your company’s handling, attention, and care of the inmates in the facility.
 My close friend is at your facility and she says since your company took over the facility, everything across the board has simply been better.
 Better food, better administration, better conditions, cleanliness, etc. Thank you.” ~ Close Friend of Inmate, Lockhart Correctional Facility

-MTC provides nearly 25,000 men and women at 21 correctional facilities and three detention centers with rehabilitation programs and comprehensive services to help them prepare for a successful transition back to society.
+MTC provides nearly 25,000 men and women at 21 correctional facilities and four detention centers with rehabilitation programs and comprehensive services to help them prepare for a successful transition back to society.
 The majority of offenders will eventually be released, and it’s our responsibility to ensure they’re equipped with the knowledge and skills they need so they don’t re-offend.

 The MTC Impact in 2017